iZN1337/SA-MP-MySQL/README.md

 #### Linux
 <pre>plugins mysql.so</pre>

-Compiling notes:
+Compiling notes
 ----------------
 #### Windows
 You'll need Microsoft Visual C++ and the boost libraries to compile the plugin.
 Open the project file, adjust the include and library paths (for the boost library), select *Release* at the top and compile the project solution.

 #### Linux
-You'll need *clang* and *mysql-client*.
+You'll need *clang*, *mysql-client* and the *boost* libraries.
 Once you have all the required libraries, navigate to the project's folder and type `make`.

-Thanks to:
+Thanks to
 ----------
 - AndreT (testing/several tutorials)
 - DamianC (testing reports)